Doko-Demo-Doa/react-native-shake/README.md

 With this library, you can add shake event detector on your React Native app.
 Because `react-native-shake-event` is not in active development anymore, I decided to created this.

-Please note that it only works on _real devices_
+It should work best on _real devices_

 ## Installation